 how hot is too hot for your dog?

-We worry about frostbite and hypothermia in pets during the winter months, but spring and summer sun can also wreak havoc on best friends.
-Heat stroke, or hyperthermia, is not uncommon in warmer months, and although you may associate it with pets left in hot cars, the truth is that heat stroke can occur even in your own backyard.
+Spring and summer months mean more time spent outdoors and longer walks with your furry friend, but sunny days and high temperatures can also wreak havoc on your dog's health if they overheat.
+Heat stroke, or hyperthermia, is not uncommon in warmer months, and although you may associate it with dogs left in hot cars, the truth is that heat stroke can occur even in your own backyard.

-Last winter, I put together a handy chart to help you decide when it was safe for your pet to spend time outside in the cold weather.
-Here's another chart to guide you safely through the dog days of summer.
-I used the same system for the warm weather safety chart that I used in creating the cold weather safety chart.
-The Tufts Animal Condition and Care (TACC) system was created as a screening tool for people in the animal health field—it has many different criteria, with number scales to finitely determine the presence of neglect or abuse.
+Here's a handy chart to help you determine if it's too hot for your dog to be outside.
+I used the same system (The Tufts Animal Condition and Care system) for the warm weather safety chart that I used in creating the cold weather safety chart for dogs.
+The Tufts Animal Condition and Care System (TACC) was created as a screening tool for people in the animal health field—it has many different criteria, with number scales to finitely determine the presence of neglect or abuse.
 I used their weather data to create the warm weather safety chart below.

 Hot weather safety chart for pets